About the scholarship

 The Indigenous pathway into the Bond University Medical Program will be automatically initiated once you identify on your QTAC application form that you are of Aboriginal and / or Torres Strait Islander descent.

-QTAC applications open on 16 January, 2018 and close on 1 February, 2018.
-You can visit the QTAC website.
+QTAC applications open on 14 January, 2021 and close on 28 January, 2020.
+You can visit the QTAC website for further information.

-Indigenous applicants who meet the requisite criteria for the Bond University Medical Program* will be contacted by Bond University and invited to attend the multi-mini interview (MMI) process.
+Indigenous applicants who meet the requisite criteria for the Bond University Medical Program will be contacted by Bond University and invited to attend an Indigenous Community-Based Interview.